product design, product levels, benefits and features

 Here is a cup of instant noodles that is commonly available in supermarkets and other convenience retailers.

 Let’s review some aspects of the packaging of the product:

 - the external packaging itself is designed as a cup that can be eaten out of directly

 - there is a serving suggestion shown on the packaging of the cup, suggesting additional food items that can enhance the product into a meal

-There is a lid at the top, which is resealable, and contains small drainage holes – so after the cup has been filled with hot water, it can be easily drained.
+- there is a lid at the top, which is resealable, and contains small drainage holes – so after the cup has been filled with hot water and have softened the noodles, it can be easily drained

-Inside the packaging, of course there are the noodles, as well as a fold-able plastic fork.
+Inside the cup/packaging, of course there are the noodles, as well as a fold-able plastic fork.

 In addition, there are five flavor satchels, which the consumer can use to add or not – depending upon their taste preference.

 - Describe this product in terms of its three levels of product = core value/need, actual product, and augmented product.